ivanvorobei/awesome-ios/README.md

 * [MJMaterialSwitch](https://github.com/JaleelNazir/MJMaterialSwitch) - A Customizable Switch UI for iOS, Inspired from Google's Material Design [•](https://raw.githubusercontent.com/JaleelNazir/MJMaterialSwitch/master/MJMaterialSwitch.png)

 ### Text Field
+An object that displays an editable text area in your interface.

 * [Reel Search](https://github.com/Ramotion/reel-search) - RAMReel is a controller that allows you to choose options from a list [•](https://raw.githubusercontent.com/Ramotion/reel-search/master/reel-search.gif)
 * [SkyFloatingLabelTextField](https://github.com/Skyscanner/SkyFloatingLabelTextField) - A beautiful and flexible text field control implementation of